siliconspecter/indifference-engine/deliverables/documentation/source/wasm_module/engine_overview/engine_overview.md

 ### Adding a new script

 The scripts which can be executed are defined in
-@ref deliverables/source/game/scripts/scripts.h as macros (e.g. `SCRIPT_START`).
+@ref deliverables/wasm_module/source/game/scripts/scripts.h as macros (e.g.
+`SCRIPT_START`).

 The switch-case statement in `script_body` within
-@ref deliverables/source/game/scripts/scripts.c then defines what each script does when executed.
+@ref deliverables/wasm_module/source/game/scripts/scripts.c then defines what each script does when executed.

 These scripts are likely to become numerous and lengthy.
-It is recommended that a separate C file be written for each one, exporting a single function executed by `script_body`.  @ref deliverables/engine/scripting_api.h can be included to easily access most types, constants, macros and functions a script would need.
+It is recommended that a separate C file be written for each one, exporting a single function executed by `script_body`.  @ref deliverables/wasm_module/engine/scripting_api.h can be included to easily access most types, constants, macros and functions a script would need.

 ## Scenes

 There is one scene at a time.
 This is a void which can be populated with entities.
 The scene is _not_ persisted as state.

-### Coordinate space

-Indifference Engine imitates Blender's coordinate space, in which a camera with an all-zero rotation looks towards -Z, where right points towards X+ and up points towards Y+.

-Positional units are not strictly defined, but are usually taken to be meters.

 ### Entities